RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/decide-which-appserver.md

 ---

 Choose the `com` and `weblogic` checkboxes to include these packages during analysis and click the `Save & Run` button.
 You will be taken to Analysis Results dashboard page, wait until the analysis is complete.

  * Check `com, weblogic` for Included packages.

 ![RHAMT Add App]({% image_path rhamt_check_monolith_app.png %})

- `Tip`: This page may look just like an OpenShift console page, its not, its the Red Hat Application Migration Toolkit console - both project use PatternFly for a consistent web look and feel.
+ `Tip`: This page may look just like an OpenShift console page, its not, its the Red Hat Application Migration Toolkit console - both project use [PatternFly](https://www.patternfly.org){:target="_blank"} for a consistent web look and feel.

 ![RHAMT Add App]({% image_path rhamt_check_monolith_app.png %})

 ####5.
-Go to the Active Analysis page and clicks on the latest when it’s completed
+Go to the Active Analysis page and click on the latest when it’s completed

 ---

-Click the # of Analysis(For example, #2 in the screenshot).
+Click the # of Analysis (For example, #2 in the screenshot).

 ![RHAMT Complete]({% image_path rhamt_complete_analysis.png %})